lorique/es-kibana-docker/README.md

 * run `docker-compse up -d` to start the elasticsearch and kibana containers.
 * run `docker-compse stop` to stop the elasticsearch and kibana containers.

+Configuration files for [elasticsearch](elasticsearch.yml) and [kibana](kibana.yml) can be found in this directory.
+After changes to configuration files, run `docker-compse restart` to have them take effect.

+### Sample data
+With your containers started, you can run the [install](shakespeare/install.sh) file, to download and install the sample data libraries into your elasticsearch.

 ### Useful links

 - [Setup guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)